-The rich rose and blue flowers of the New Dimension Series have been formulated into an outstanding mix.
-The 10-12 inch tall plants are heavy blooming over a long period, heat tolerant, and easy to grow.
-Will bloom the first year when started early.
+The rich rose and blue flowers of the New Dimension Series salvias have been formulated into an outstanding mix.
+The easy to grow, heat tolerant, 10-12″ tall plants flower heavily and for a long period of time.
+New Dimension Mix salvia will flower the first year when started early.
 Winter hardy to zone 5.

-This compact 16 inch tall, first year blooming selection produces a wealth of spectacular deep violet-blue flowers from May-June through September.
+This compact, 16″ tall, first year flowering salvia produces a wealth of spectacular, deep violet-blue blooms from May-June through September.
 Hummingbirds love them!
-Easy to grow, they are heat tolerant, drought tolerant and winter hardy to zone 4.
-'Merleau Blue' is an outstanding performer for both borders and containers.
-A Fleuroselect Gold Medal winner.
+The easy to grow plants are heat tolerant, drought tolerant, and winter hardy to zone 4.
+Merleau Blue is an outstanding performer in borders or containers.
+A Fleuroselect Gold Medal winner (Europe's top prize).

 Named Cedar Sage for the Texas cedar thickets in which it was found.
 Introduced in 1852, Cedar Sage quickly became a cottage garden favorite.